pblaas/nagoya/README.md

 This project has a lot of similarities to project kioto but differs on the following:
 * nagoya is based on etcd3
-* nagoya is based on Cloud Linux Configs instead of CloudConfig files
+* nagoya is based on Container Linux Configs instead of CloudConfig files

 ### Usage:
 ```